souvikbiswas2022/library_management_system/README.md

 ## About
-This library management api build to manage the book records and user records in the database and to use those data according to need.
+This library management api build to manage the book records and user records and all activity  in the database which make a hassle free management .

 ## Features